Mitsubishi Ki-67: Operations

-The Ki-67 was used for level bombing and torpedo bombing (it could carry one torpedo attached under the fuselage).
-The Ki-67 was initially used by the Japanese Army and Navy Air Services against the US 3rd Fleet during its strikes against Formosa and the Ryukyu Islands.
-It was later used at Okinawa, in Mainland China, French Indochina, Karafuto and against B-29 airfields in Saipan and Tinian.
+The Ki-67 was used for level bombing and torpedo bombing; it could carry one torpedo attached under the fuselage.
+The Ki-67 was initially used by the Japanese Army and Navy Air Services against the US Third Fleet, during its strikes against Formosa and the Ryukyu Islands.
+It was later used at Okinawa, in Mainland China, French Indochina, Karafuto, and against B-29 airfields in Saipan and Tinian.
 One special ground-strike version used in the Giretsu missions was a Ki-67 I with three remote-control 20 mm cannons angled at 30° for firing toward the ground, a 20 mm cannon in the tail, 13.2 mm (.51 in) Type 3 machine guns in the lateral and upper positions, and more fuel capacity.
 Even with more fuel, the Giretsu missions were one-way only because of the long range.
-In the last stages of World War II, special attack versions of the Ki-67 (the I KAI and Sakura-dan models) were used in kamikaze missions.
+In the last stages of World War II, special attack versions of the Ki-67 (the I Kai and Sakura-dan models) were used in kamikaze missions.
 (References include information from Lt.
 Sgt.
 Seiji Moriyama, a crew member in Fugaku Special Attack Unit, who witnessed Ki-67's being converted into To-Gō suicide planes with two 800 kg/1,760 lb bombs during Okinawa operations.)

 By the end of World War II, 767 Ki-67s had been produced.
-Other sources relate that 698 Ki-67's were manufactured, excluded the KAI and Sakura-dan conversions.
+Other sources relate that 698 Ki-67's were manufactured, excluding the Kai and Sakura-dan conversions.